muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 its citizens), how they can come together, so opresses their interactions, and the human elements themselves.
 These countries are stuck in First Wave agrarian mentality, where X + X got you 2X.
 More land, more peasants, more produce.
 The-whole-large-than-the-sum-of-parts gives you something different entirely.
 It leads to much ability, and power.
 This is how the British dominated the seas, their biggest trick was combining a clock, with a reference point and simple math.
 This allows the calculation of the correct longitude, and that combined with simple latitude info, gave te ships their precise locations on Earth.

-Note
+Countries need to come to terms with this; if there is deficiency in said areas..
+Many a times the approach chosen by a developing country is copying the product, the final sum, in bizarrely divvied up ways.
+In essence they end up creating that weird guitar just for one song, that when one of its 1000's of strings is plucked, will play all the sounds in the 50'th second of *Superstition*.
+The guitar wont be good for anything else, its components will be bizarre, not applicable to anything, inflexible, dumb.

+Addn 1

 Philosophers stumbled upon on the idea at times in the East; Ghazali said for instance "you combine something with something else, you get